Why are you still single? These 10 questions you can ask yourself

 There are many ways to take care of yourself (and it' s good for you).
 Of course, in the first place, it's about being clean, wearing clean and tidy clothes and taking good care of your (body) hair, nails and skin.

 But there is more you can do to take good care of yourself.
-For example, taking the time to take a walk, meditate or read a good book.
-Everything you can put "too much" for is also a sign that you are not taking good care of yourself.
+For example, taking the time to take a walk, meditate, or read a good book.
+Everything you can put "too much" in front is also a sign that you are not taking good care of yourself.
 For example:

 - Eating, smoking or drinking too much